OpenSpace/OpenSpace-Docs/manual/content/point-data/point-data.md

 :::

 ## Loading Point Datasets
 In the simplest case, a point cloud is created by just loading a [CSV](./data-formats.md#csv) or [SPECK](./data-formats.md#speck-speck) file using a renderable of the type `RenderablePointCloud`.
-The example below shows a minimal asset to load a point cloud from a CSV file.
+The example below shows a minimal scene graph node specification for an asset to load a point cloud from a CSV file, with default values for all the visual properties.

 ```lua
 local Node = {